Đặng Thị Tèo

 Đặng Thị Tèo (born 19 July 1968) is a Vietnamese former long-distance runner.

 Career

 She is one of the first two Vietnamese women to compete in women's marathon.

 She competed in the women's marathon at the 1992 Summer Olympics, but did not finish the race.

-In 1997, after gaving birth her first child, she retired.
+In 1997, after giving birth her first child, she retired.

 Personal life

 As of 2006, she married Trần Đình Khương (a train driver) and has two children, the first one is a male born in 1997.